pophero110/Tic-tac-toe/README.md

 #### JS

 - update name, marker and image in UI
-- update name, marker and image in player instance
+- update name, marker and image in the player instance

 </details>